-Adult Volunteer is the name we give for those adults who sacrifice a week (Monday afternoon to Saturday morning) of their summers to co-lead a small group at the Warren W. Willis United Methodist Camp in Fruitland Park, FL.
+Adult Volunteer is the name we give for those adults who dedicate a week (Monday afternoon to Saturday morning) of their summer to co-lead a small group at the Warren Willis United Methodist Camp and Conference Center in Fruitland Park, FL.
 Adult Volunteers are assigned to work with Elementary School, Middle School or High School age-level camp.
 Each summer, approximately 250 adults volunteer as small group leaders.

 Who can be an Adult Volunteer?

 The adult volunteer experience is open to any adult (18 and over) who is a member of a United Methodist local church and has been out of high school for at least one year.
 Preferably, adult volunteers have some experience working with young people or at least a willingness to learn.
 Adult volunteers should be able to talk about their faith journey.

 All Adult Volunteers must fill out an application form.
 The application form includes questions about contact information, experience, interests/availability, and a background check.
 Each applicant must go through a Florida Department of Law Enforcement background check, and complete an Affidavit of Good Moral Character each summer.
 All applicants must distribute and return recommendation forms.
 One of the recommendation forms for first time adult volunteers must be completed by the pastor of their local church.